zachvalenta/jvns.ca/content/post/2016-11-16-ideas-about-how-to-use-aws.markdown

 observer.
 I have not used it for more than 30 minutes and I won’t make any claims about whether you should or should not use it.

+Anyway here are 3 new things I learned:

 ### New AWS instances take less than 5 minutes to start up

 Skyliner deploys your code by